SergioSuarezgh/SergioSuarezgh/README.md

 ### Hi there, I´m Sergio 👋

-Data Analyst with background in management of incidents and team leader.
+Data Analyst with background in management of incidents in CAU Banco Santander and team leader.

 🔭 I’m currently working on grow professionally